Chibald/maestrogateway/README.md

 His version is made for Jeedom, a French HA system.
 The jeedom forum has got interesting topics about managing pellet stoves and heaters using Jeedom. ex. https://community.jeedom.com/t/mcz-maestro-et-jeedom/6159

 Also tharts and deSteini have contributed.
-If you like things changed, improved or added you're welcome to make a Pull Reqqust.
+If you like things changed, improved or added you're welcome to make a Pull Request.